tensorflow/benchmarks/perfzero/README.md

 # Introduction

-PerfZero is a benchmark framework for Tensorflow.
+PerfZero is a benchmark framework for TensorFlow.
 It intends to address the following use-cases:

-1) For user who wants to execute Tensorflow test to debug performance regression.
+1) For user who wants to execute TensorFlow test to debug performance regression.

-PerfZero makes it easy to execute the pre-defined test by consolidating the docker image build, GPU driver installation, Tensorflow installation, benchmark library checkout, data download, system statistics collection, benchmark metrics collection, profiler data collection and so on into 2 to 3 commands.
+PerfZero makes it easy to execute the pre-defined test by consolidating the docker image build, GPU driver installation, TensorFlow installation, benchmark library checkout, data download, system statistics collection, benchmark metrics collection, profiler data collection and so on into 2 to 3 commands.
 This allows developer to focus on investigating the issue rather than setting up the test environment.

-2) For user who wants to track the performance change of Tensorflow for a variety of setup (e.g. GPU model, cudnn version, Tensorflow version)
+2) For user who wants to track the performance change of TensorFlow for a variety of setup (e.g. GPU model, cudnn version, TensorFlow version)

 The developer can setup periodic job to execute these benchmark methods using PerfZero.
-PerfZero will collect the information needed to identify the benchmark (e.g. GPU model, Tensorflow version, dependent library git hash), get benchmark execution result (e.g. wall time, accuracy, succeeded or not), summarize the result in a easy-to-read json string and upload the result to bigquery table.
+PerfZero will collect the information needed to identify the benchmark (e.g. GPU model, TensorFlow version, dependent library git hash), get benchmark execution result (e.g. wall time, accuracy, succeeded or not), summarize the result in a easy-to-read json string and upload the result to bigquery table.
 Using the data in the bigquery table, user can then visualize